-In a competitive world where travellers are spoilt for choice, airlines must move from simply selling seats to providing an experience for their customers, which starts from the moment they start to shop.
-Malaysia Airlines has chosen Amadeus technology that is built for this purpose, as part of a landmark technology partnership between both parties that will focus on three strategic areas – transforming the airline’s passenger service operations, developing new revenue streams, and revamping the online shopping experience for travellers.
+In a competitive world where travelers are spoilt for choice, airlines must move from simply selling seats to providing an experience for their customers, which starts from the moment they start to shop.
+Malaysia Airlines has chosen Amadeus technology that is built for this purpose, as part of a landmark technology partnership between both parties that will focus on three strategic areas – transforming the airline’s passenger service operations, developing new revenue streams, and revamping the online shopping experience for travelers.

 “We want to make it really easy for our customers to book great value Malaysia Airlines fares worldwide.
 Amadeus is a super new system which will provide this simply and quickly, enabling our customers to capture great flights with minimum effort.
 Amadeus offers a great web booking experience and state of the art mobile applications to suit individual needs so passengers can look forward to a leaner, more agile experience, from booking tickets to pre-purchasing excess baggage, meals and managing loyalty points, all at the click of a button,” commented Peter Bellew, Chief Executive Officer and Group Managing Director, Malaysia Airlines Berhad.